 Proper air ventilation inside your unit can help to expel warm air by replacing it with fresh air.
 For optimal air circulation, open up your ceiling vents and the windows on the shaded side of your unit.
 Keep the windows that are directly in the sun’s rays closed and covered.
 Fresh, cool air will circulate through the open windows and force warm air, which rises, out through the ceiling vents.
-When the sun has gone down and temperatures start to cool, you can open parallel windows for superior cross ventilation on hot summer nights.
+When the sun has gone down and temperatures start to cool, you can open opposing windows for superior cross ventilation on hot summer nights.

 Add-Ons & Upgrades

 - Attic Vents: The more attic vents you have, the more air will be ventilated.
-These help to remove excess heat that can get trapped beneath your RV’s ceiling
+These help to remove excess heat that can get trapped beneath your RV’s ceiling.

 - Air Conditioners: Most RV designs feature an air conditioning unit on the top of the RV.
 Keep the filter in your unit clean for optimal performance.